-When talking about trauma, one definition comes from neurologist Robert Scaer M.D.
+A good definition for trauma comes from neurologist Robert Scaer M.D.

 "Trauma is an experience that is perceived to be a threat to life in the face of helplessness.
 And helplessness may, in fact, be the defining element that generates the neurophysiology of trauma itself.”